Home » Bee Farm Blog » Bees » Honey Bee vs Yellow Jacket: Alike Yet Different

-The members of the insect world share many common characteristics and some major differences.
-One pairing that causes a lot of confusion for folks who are not “bee savvy” is honey bee vs yellow jacket.
-These two insects are often mistaken for one another causing some unnecessary concern.
-Once you understand their differences you are better equipped to share the world with them.
+In a diverse insect world, these two cause a lot of confusion for folks who are not “bee savvy” –honey bee vs yellow jacket.
+They share some common insect characteristics but are very different.
+In fact, one actually preys on the other.
+However, once you understand their differences you are better equipped to share the world with them.

 Close up picture of a worker honey bee vs a worker yellow jacket image.

-When exploring the differences between honey bees and yellow jackets, we must understand that a yellow jacket is not a bee.
+When exploring the differences between honey bees and yellow jackets, let’s begin by understanding that (in fact) a yellow jacket is not a bee.
 It is a member of the wasp family.
-Specifically wasps from the Vespula and Dolichovespula genera.

-This distinction may be of little importance to you-if you are being chased by stinging insects.
-But, it makes it much easier to understand the reason for the differences between these insects.
+This distinction may be of little importance to you-if you are being chased by flying stinging insects.
+But, it makes it much easier to understand why honey bees and yellow jackets are so different in many aspects of their lifestyles.

 Appearance

-If angry insects are telling you to walk away, you may not have the time or peace of mind to be able to identify what they are.
+If angry insects are telling you to walk away, you may not have the time or peace of mind to be able to identify a honey bee or whatever they are.

 Fuzzy body of honey bee pollinators on a flower image.